-You must complete 128 credits, as defined below, to graduate from NYU-Poly with a Bachelor of Science in Physics.
+You must complete 128 credits, as defined below, to graduate from NYU-Poly with a Bachelor of Science in Applied Physics.
 Please note that the curriculum that follows applies to students who began classes in the fall of 2009 and onwards.
 If you entered NYU-Poly prior to that date, please review the curriculum and typical course schedule for students entering prior to fall 2009.

-The Department of Physics also offers a Minor in Physics and a Concentration and Minor in Nuclear Science and Engineering.
+The Department of Physics also offers a Minor in Applied Physics and a Concentration and Minor in Nuclear Science and Engineering.
 A full list of the department's undergraduate offerings is also available.

 PH 1002 Physics: the Genesis of Technology, Credits: 2.00

 PH 1013 Mechanics, Credits: 3.00

 PH 2021 Introductory Physics Laboratory I, Credits: .50

 PH 2023 Electricity, Magnetism, & Fluids, Credits: 3.00